codeguy/php-the-right-way/_posts/03-02-01-Programming-Paradigms.md

 $greet('World');
 {% endhighlight %}

-* [Read about Anonymous functions][anonymous-functions]
-* [Read about dynamically invoking functions with `call_user_func_array`][call-user-func-array]

-PHP has long been able to accomplish higher-order function application through the use of the function [create_function][create-function]; however, this has always been less-than elegant and error-prone.
-PHP 5.3 introduced [anonymous functions and closures][anonymous-functions].
-Although the
-PHP manual alludes to these being synonymous, this is slightly misleading.
-A closure is an anonymous function that is capable of capturing the current run-time state for later use.
-Below are examples of anonymous functions and closures used for higher-order function application.
+Higher-order Functions:

+A function is a higher-order function if it does one of the following:

+-   accepts a function as an input parameter
+-   outputs a function

-Anonymous Functions:
+Higher-order Anonymous Function Application:

 {% highlight php %}
 <?php

   $days_of_week = ['sun', 'mon', 'tue', 'wed', 'thu', 'fri', 'sat'];

+  // function accepts `$day` as a parameter and returns only days that start with the letter 't'
   $start_with_t = array_filter($days_of_week, function($day){
     return $day[0] === 't';
   });

+  // function accepts `$day` as a parameter and returns name of day as an uppercase string
   $start_with_t = array_map(function($day){
     return strtoupper($day);
   }, $start_with_t);

-  echo 'Days beginning with the letter "T": ', join(', ', $start_with_t);
+  // Days beginning with the letter "T": TUE, THU echo 'Days beginning with the letter "T": ', join(', ', $start_with_t);
 {% endhighlight %}

-Closures:
+Higher-order Function (Closure) Application:

+Although the PHP manual alludes to anonymous functions and closures as being synonymous, this is misleading.
+A closure is an anonymous function that has captured the state of variables that are available in the scope in which the function was defined.
+In some languages, all in-scope variables are captured; however, PHP allows the developer to "white-list" the variables that are captured.
+This makes PHP closures extremely easy to reason about.
+The white-list is defined by using the `use(...)` keyword.

 {% highlight php %}
 <?php